Adventist University of Central Africa

-The Adventist University of Central Africa (AUCA) also called in French: Universite Adventiste d'Afrique Central is a Seventh-day Adventist institution of higher learning near two campuses in Kigali, Rwanda.
+The Adventist University of Central Africa (AUCA; in French: Universite Adventiste d'Afrique Central) is a Seventh-day Adventist institution of higher learning near two campuses in Kigali, Rwanda.
 It is a part of the Seventh-day Adventist education system, the world's second largest Christian school system.

 AUCA is the largest Adventist University serving the French speaking parts of Africa.
 In 2015, it had about 4,000 students.

 History

 Adventist University of Central Africa was established in 1978, but officially opened on 15 October 1984.
 The school closed in 1994 due to political unrest, but was reestablished in 1996 in Kigali.

 Mudende Campus

 Initially the campus was located at Mudende, in Gisenyi prefecture (one component of the current Western Province).
-The University grew for 10 years until the start of Rwandan genocide (April 94 – July 94).
+The university grew for 10 years until the start of the Rwandan genocide (April 94 – July 94).
 During the genocide there was a general breakdown in law and order, and the Mudende campus was looted by the local population, the military, militias, and even AUCA staff before they fled.
-After the killing stopped, the vacant campus became “a sort of no man’s land” for several years and the Mudende campus was stripped of anything removable.
+After the killing stopped, the vacant campus became "a sort of no man's land" for several years and the Mudende campus was stripped of anything removable.

 At the end of 1996, the campus became a shelter for the first influx of Zairian refugees from nearby Kibumba (DRC).
 Although a few months later the Zairian refugees returned home, a larger group of refugees took over the campus, further stripping it of salable items and destroying fixed assets like washrooms.
-Conflict during the period 1997-99 saw additional looting.
+Conflict during the period of 1997-99 saw additional looting.

-The University started negotiations with the Rwandan government in 1999 to sell the government the Mudende campus but it was not until 2003 that an agreement was reached.
+The university started negotiations with the Rwandan government in 1999 to sell the government the Mudende campus but it was not until 2003 that an agreement was reached.
 Finally in February 2006 the former campus the Government of Rwanda, represented by its Ministry of Defense, took over the old campus as a base for the Rwanda Defense Forces.